Birendra of Nepal: Early life and education

+Reign

-Early reign
+Early years

-Birendra ascended to the Nepalese throne on 31 January 1972, at the age of 27, after the death of his father, King Mahendra.
-However, his coronation was delayed until February 24, 1975, when he was 29, since the first year was considered to be a mourning period for death of king's father and the second year was deemed to be inauspicious by religious astrologers.
+Birendra ascended to the Nepalese throne on 31 January 1972, at the age of 26, after the death of his father, King Mahendra.
+However, his coronation was delayed until 24 February 1975, when he was 29, since the first year was considered to be a mourning period for death of king's father and the second year was deemed to be inauspicious by religious astrologers.
 As a Hindu monarch, he had to follow Nepalese tradition.

 Panchayat era

-1972–1980

 On his ascension to the throne, Birendra was effectively an absolute monarch, as he inherited a country where political parties were banned and he ruled through a system of local and regional councils known as panchayats.

-1980–1990

-In an attempt to maintain the panchayat system of government prominent leaders of the Nepali Congress Party were arrested frequently.
+In an attempt to maintain the panchayat system of government, prominent leaders of the Nepali Congress Party were arrested frequently.
 During the 1980s the restraints that had been imposed on political organizations were eased, and liberal student-led groups started to demand constitutional change in Nepal.
 Because of the growing pro-democracy movement Birendra announced that a referendum to decide between a party-less or a multi-party system would be held.
 During, referendum options were given for a multi-party system or a Panchayati system.
 The referendum was held in May 1980 with the party-less system winning by a margin of 55% to 45%.
 The result of the election led the king to make mass restructuring of country both economically and politically.
 After the national referendum, he divided the nation into 5 development regions in order to create balanced development and visited each division once a year; the visits were discontinued after his status as a constitutional monarchy in 1990.

 Democratic era

 In 1990, a series of strikes and pro-democracy riots broke out in Nepal.
 Due to the riots, Birendra lifted the ban on political parties and agreed to become a constitutional monarch in April 1990.
 He appointed an independent Constitution Recommendation Commission to represent the main opposition factions and to prepare a new constitution to accommodate their demands for political reform.
 The commission presented him with the draft of the proposed constitution on 10 September 1990.
 The new constitution would make Birendra head of state of a constitutional monarchy with a system of multiparty democracy.
 The draft constitution was approved by the Prime Minister Krishna Prasad Bhattarai and his cabinet and so, on 9 November 1990, Birendra promulgated the new constitution transformed Nepal into a constitutional monarchy.
-As a constitutional monarchy, Birendra became more popular than he was as a autocratic ruler attributing to his democratic views and behaviors as well as the inability of the political parties.
+As a constitutional monarch, Birendra became more popular than he had been as an autocratic ruler attributing to his democratic views and behaviors as well as the inability of the political parties.
 Birendra, however, could not prevent the Nepalese Civil War, a conflict between Maoist rebels and government forces, which lasted from 1996 until 2006.